- Ness

 Just like the flowers, going local, seasonal, organic and ethical is the way forward.
 This is an area that can be a bit more expensive, but if you keep your menu seasonal it will help to keep costs down and it really is worth it.
 Not only does local, seasonal and organic food taste so much better, it strongly supports the environment as well as local communities.

-In my experience it's always the small, local, artisan food producers and caterers who deliver exceptionally delicious food.
+In my experience it's always the small local artisan food producers and caterers who deliver exceptionally delicious food.
 They are really reasonably priced, and the friendly, personal service when working with home grown family businesses is lovely.

 If you are planning a large wedding, and you don't want to compromise your ethics on food, but are not sure how you can afford it, there are creative solutions to help make it possible.